 No two people’s financial priorities are exactly alike.
-But just to give a rule of thumb, here is a good order to follow when deciding which financial goals to tackle first.
+But just to give some rules of thumb, here are a few questions to ask yourself when deciding which financial goals to tackle first.

-- Pay off high-interest debt.
 Remember the power of compound interest, or interest earned on interest.
 High-interest debt compounds quickly, and can threaten the rest of your financial picture.
-This is particularly appealing in a near-zero interest rate climate as you would be paying far higher than you are earning on short-term dollars.

-- Make sure you have appropriate cash reserves: This protects you from emergencies, allowing you to “be your own bank” and avoid high-interest debt.
+Sufficient cash reserves protect you from emergencies, allowing you to “be your own bank” and avoid high-interest debt.
 We typically suggest saving 3 – 6 months of your core expenses, but this will depend on how you earn money.
-If your earnings can fluctuate, be sure to build reserves equal to the lag time of inflows.
+If your income fluctuates, be sure to build reserves equal to the lag time of inflows.

-- Max out pre-tax retirement accounts.
 This reduces your taxable income.
-The pre-tax contribution limit for 2016 per individual is $18,000, plus an extra $6000 “catch-up” contribution for those over age 50.
+The pre-tax contribution limit for 2017 per individual is $18,000, plus an extra $6000 “catch-up” contribution for those over age 50.

-- Save for college expenses if applicable.
-Use a 529 plan with low-cost funds.
-The inflation on college costs is about 6% per year, so if your goal is to pay for college, then consider treating this goal much like you would a credit card balance and “pay it down” sooner.
-Find more tips for college funding here.
+If college funding is a goal for your family, use a 529 plan with low-cost funds.
+The inflation on college costs is about 6% per year, so consider treating this goal much like you would a credit card balance and “pay it down” sooner rather than later.

 The psychological side of “sudden money”

 A very large financial windfall can have emotional repercussions too.
-Receiving a large inheritance, for example, can bring conflicted feelings of both loss and relief that you now have the funds to meet certain financial goals.
+Receiving a large inheritance, for example, can bring conflicted feelings, such as deep loss and grief combined with relief that you can meet certain financial goals.
 Some people may respond to large sums of money by trying to get rid of it as soon as possible so they don’t have to think about it—while others may feel analysis paralysis given all of the available options.